Blog

 Costa Rica

-The standard workweek is 48 hours, with a maximum of 8 hours daily.
-Overtime is limited to 4 hours daily, and it’s paid at a premium.
+The standard workweek is 48 hours, with a maximum of 8 hours per day.
+Overtime is limited to 4 hours per day and is compensated with a 50% premium.
+For night work, the standard workweek is 36 hours, with a maximum of 6 hours per day

 Cuba